mnassrib/installing-hadoop-cluster/README.md

 So far, we have only one machine (master-namenode) that is ready.
 We have to build and configure the two other added machines.
 We can clone the created machine and then modifying the necessary parameters will be a good idea.

-## 1- Clone the master-namenode server created above
+## 1- Clone twice the master-namenode server created above
 ### Commands with root
 > login as root user on the two cloned machines

 ``hdpuser@master-namenode:~$ su root``

 - Edit the hostname and setup FQDN (considering the new hostnames as "slave-datanode-1" and "slave-datanode-2")

+> On the first cloned machine (slave-datanode-1 server)

 ``root@master-namenode:~# vi /etc/hostname``  --remove the existing file and write the below